Invariance of immersed Floer cohomology under Lagrangian surgery: Treed holomorphic disks

-indicating whether the length is zero, finite and non-zero, or infinite.
-A treed disk $C = S \cup T$ is {\em stable} if the underlying disk $S/\sim$ obtained by collapsing edges $e \subset T$ to points is stable, and each edge $e \subset T$ has at most one breaking.
+The space of isomorphism classes of treed disks satisfying a stability condition is compact and Hausdorff with a universal curve.
+A treed disk $C = S \cup T$ is {\em stable} if the underlying nodal disk obtained by collapsing edges $T_e \subset T$ to points is stable.
 An example of a treed disk with one broken edge (indicated by a small hash through the edge) is shown in Figure \ref{treeddisk}.
-In the Figure, the interior semi-infinite edges $e \in \Edge_{\black}(\Gamma)$ are not shown and only their attaching points $w_e \in S \cap T$ are depicted so as not to clutter the figure.
+In the Figure, the interior leaves $e \in \Edge_{\black}(\Gamma)$ are not shown and only their attaching points $w_e \in S \cap T$ are depicted so as not to clutter the figure.